DromadaireFache/1hr-language-vscode-extention/README.md

 ## Usage

 Once installed, open any `.1hr` file to activate the extension and start using the features.
-To download the interpreter, checkout the "[git repo](https://github.com/DromadaireFache/One-hour-lang.git)"!
+To download the interpreter, checkout the [git repo](https://github.com/DromadaireFache/One-hour-lang.git)!

 ## Contributing